 4.2.
 Disclosure of business expenses includes expenses related to working sessions, business travel, professional development and professional membership dues; and

 4.3.
 Corporate events do not require disclosure unless they occur at a commercial eating establishment.

 5. To minimize administrative costs, the following business expenses will not be allocated to individual Board members or Executive, nor reported on the quarterly summaries posted on the Division's website:

 5.1.
-General overhead costs related to the cost of doing business including utilities, office supplies, meeting subsistence, etc.
+General overhead costs related to the cost of doing business, such as utilities, office supplies, meeting subsistence, or similar costs;

 5.2.
-Professional membership dues paid on behalf of the entire Division (e.g. ASBA, AAMDC).
+Professional membership dues paid on behalf of the entire Division (e.g. ASBA, RMA); and

 5.3.
 Meal costs at large catered events.